Kwannnnn/DiamondCaveGame/docs/game-state-protocol.md

 </td>

 <td>
-    Indicates that player hit the enemy and sends all information to reduce health of the team
+    Indicates that the player hit the enemy and sends all information to reduce the health of the team
 </td>

 </tr>